PayU/prometheus-api-metrics/README.md

 This will work only if you use the default Prometheus registry - do not use `new Prometheus.Registry()`

 ## Request.js HTTP request duration collector
-This feature enbales you to easily process the result of Request.js timings feature.
+This feature enables you to easily process the result of Request.js timings feature.

 ### Usage
 ####Initialize
-You can choose to initialozed this functionality as a Class or not
+You can choose to initialized this functionality as a Class or not

 **Class:**
 ```js